geoff-project/coi-utils/docs/guide/gym_utils.rst

     ...         print("acquired from machine:", readings)
     ...         return readings

-Using scalers in a :class:`~coi:cernml.coi.SingleOptimizable` to communicate with it might look like this:
+Using scalers in a `~cernml.coi.SingleOptimizable` to communicate with it might look like this:

 .. code-block:: python